All Submissions are made through our Submittable page

-Submission Guidelines are also viewable on our Submittable page.
+Submission guidelines are also available on our Submittable page.

-In 2018, we will publish our first print issue as well as our second online issue, both of which will include a special section featuring South Florida writers and artists.
+In 2020, we will publish a print as well as an online issue, both of which will include a special section featuring South Florida writers and artists.

 All work will be considered for both the print and online issues.
 If your work is meant to function in both formats (i.e. collaboratively in print and online), please indicate this in your application.
 (We would love to see submissions of this nature.)